Sweet As Chocolate: The Message Of Valentine’s Day Around The Globe

 Valentine's Day takes its name from St. Valentine, a Catholic martyr who the Romans killed.
 Some believe the holiday was set for February 14 to commemorate the anniversary of St. Valentine’s death or burial (sometime around 270 A.D.), while other historians propose that it was intended to “Christianize” the pagan festival of Lupercalia.

-How to make this Valentine’s Day special
+How to have a special and happy Valentine’s Day

 If you know your partner would like special treatment on Valentine’s Day, but you don’t particularly care about the holiday, it can be a good time to compromise and put in the extra effort to make them feel loved, understood, and appreciated.